Sultan Ahmed Al Jaber

 Staley v FCA [2025] UKUT 00203 (TCC) Judge Herrington 26 June 2025 — verbatim Staley-Epstein emails confirmed in court.
 The 'Sultan dilemmas' Feb 23 2017 Epstein-to-Alexa email arranged Staley meeting with unnamed 'Sultan' fifteen months into Barclays CEO tenure.

-Tribunal record: 23 Feb 2017 (Epstein to Alexa Staley) 'Sultan dilemmas would like to see dad can you ask if this weekend works' — Alexa: 'Just called him.
+Tribunal record, 23 Feb 2017 (Epstein to Alexa Staley): 'Sultan dilemmas would like to see dad can you ask if this weekend works' — Alexa: 'Just called him.
 They've been connected and have a meeting.
 Thanks!'
 [218(5)].
-THE SULTAN DILEMMAS LEAD: unnamed 'Sultan' candidates include Sultan of Oman, Sultan bin Abdulaziz of Saudi Arabia, or Sultan al-Jaber of UAE/Mubadala (assessed by Round 4 analysis as most plausible given Tahnoon-cluster timing).
-Staley took meeting 15 months into Barclays CEO tenure.
+Candidates for the unnamed 'Sultan' include the Sultan of Oman, Sultan bin Abdulaziz of Saudi Arabia, and Sultan al-Jaber of UAE/Mubadala, with al-Jaber the most plausible given the timing relative to the Tahnoon network's activity.
+Staley took the meeting 15 months into his Barclays CEO tenure.

 intelligence medium

-Round 6 meta-synthesis identifies five UAE structural connectors in the Tahnoon-cluster (Tahnoon, Khaldoon Al Mubarak, Sultan bin Sulayem, Essa Kazim, Mohamed Ali Al Shorafa) plus the upgraded three-pillar SCFEA architecture: ADIA + Mubadala + L'IMAD.
-Energy/climate is identified as a separate functional axis intersecting all three pillars via SCFEA seats and concurrent ADNOC, Mubadala, FAB, and EIA board overlap.
+Five UAE figures recur as structural connectors across the Tahnoon network -- Tahnoon bin Zayed, Khaldoon Al Mubarak, Sultan bin Sulayem, Essa Kazim, and Mohamed Ali Al Shorafa -- alongside the three-pillar SCFEA architecture of ADIA, Mubadala, and L'IMAD.
+Energy and climate operate as a separate functional axis that intersects all three pillars through SCFEA seats and concurrent board membership at ADNOC, Mubadala, FAB, and EIA.

 identity high